- Maximum term position until 20 December 2019

 Youth Off The Streets is a non-denominational community organisation working for disadvantaged young people who may be homeless, drug dependent and / or recovering from abuse.
 Youth Off The Streets supports these young people as they work to turn their lives around and overcome immense personal trauma such as neglect, physical, psychological and / or emotional abuse.
 It is our goal that these young people will leave our care drug free, with a high school education, living skills and a full time or part time job in hand.

-Youth Off The Streets is looking for a School Chaplain to work as a member of the school’s wellbeing team in the delivery of student wellbeing services.
+Youth Off The Streets is looking for a School Chaplain to work as a member of the school’s wellbeing team in the delivery of student wellbeing services in accordance with the NSCP guidelines.

 Working across Youth Off The Streets schools (predominately Redfern, Macquarie Fields and Merrylands), you will be responsible for providing pastoral care and guidance services to support the emotional wellbeing of students as well as developing strategies and new exciting opportunities that support the wellbeing of the broader school community – volunteering activities, workshops, excursions, and school incursions.